 Certain risk factors increase the chance of experiencing a narcotics overdose.
 These include:8

-• Having concurrent medical conditions that affect the immune system, major bodily functions, or ability to take medications consistently as prescribed (e.g., certain mental health conditions, liver disease, respiratory conditions, or autoimmune diseases)
+- Having concurrent medical conditions that affect the immune system, major bodily functions or the ability to take medications consistently as prescribed (e.g., certain mental health conditions, liver disease, respiratory conditions or autoimmune diseases)

 Treating a Narcotics Overdose

 Death is preventable in most severe overdoses if the narcotics overdose is handled immediately.
 Naloxone is a medication that can reverse the effects of an overdose by restoring breathing in a person who has overdosed on opioids.
-Naloxone is not effective on non-opioid drugs such as cocaine or methamphetamine.
+However, naloxone is not effective on non-opioid drugs such as cocaine or methamphetamine.

 Naloxone can be given in the following ways:9

 Naloxone is available in many states without a prescription from your local pharmacy.
 In other areas, a doctor’s prescription may be required.
-Health insurance may cover the cost of the medication; check with your insurer.
+Health insurance may also cover the cost of the medication, so check with your insurer if you are interested in having some on hand.
 If you don’t have insurance, some drug manufacturers offer coupons to help cover the cost of naloxone.
 Or you may be able to get naloxone free of charge from community health organizations or your local health department.9

 Naloxone is effective in blocking the symptoms of opioid overdose for only 30 to 90 minutes and should not be considered an “overdose cure.”
 A person who is treated with naloxone should also receive immediate care and monitoring by an emergency healthcare provider.9